 These are the incremental steps for building shooting technique.
 This assumes the passing fundamentals are also being worked on.
 Note that some of these drills use the physics of momentum and inertia to help teach.
 As is often noted through scientifically gathered data, shooting strength comes 65% from the lower body.
 And the longer your hand is on the ball, the faster it moves as it can accelerate that whole distance.

-- Rise, pickup and shoot (first with halos for goalie, then with smooth high corners making goalie block), serves as pull-down drill for goalie
+- Rise, pickup and shoot (first with halos for goalie, then add high corners making goalie block), serves as pull-down drill for goalie

 - Rise, pickup, attack/lunge, rise and shoot (2 and 4 make shooting angle better on attack, expand shots to low and skip as well (coach’s call on placement, practicing specific shot locations)